CristopherNim/WGU-D206/D213/D213_Task_2.md

 ### F.  FUNCTIONALITY
+A neural network is an attempt to replicate the human brain and its network of neurons.
+We used the sequential model API of Keras.
+The sequential model is a linear stack of layers.
+The layers that I used were dense, Conv1d, embedding, global max pooling.
+We compile our model using the optimizer of adam, which I discussed earlier in the article.
+I used activation of relu and sigmoid because both of them work on binary outcomes.

 ### G.
-Based on the model we have created, we can see if comments coming in are positive or negative.
+Based on the model we have created, we can see if comments are positive or negative.
 We can categorize future comments with a confidence of 80%.
 This will give the company leaders an idea on how each product is doing.
-My recommendation is that we can use this model to see if the comments are positive or negative for existing or new product lunches.
+My recommendation is to use this model to see if the comments are positive or negative for existing or new product launches.

 # **Part VI: Reporting**